 Glutathione by itself is not bioavailable when taken orally and not appreciably absorbed in human or animal models.
 Most oral forms of glutathione are foul smelling, and the majority of an oral dose is oxidized before it can be absorbed and used by the cells.

-In order to have sufficient bioavailablity in an oral product, glutathione must be modified to Acetyl-Glutathione.
+In order to have sufficient bioavailability in an oral product, glutathione must be modified to Acetyl-Glutathione.
 Acetylation is the way all proteins, amino acids and peptides are transported by the body.
-In any molecular biology textbook it states that all peptides are transported in the body and into the brain in an acetylated form, to prevent peptidases from decomposing the peptides.
+In any molecular biology textbook, it states that all peptides are transported in the body and into the brain in an acetylated form, to prevent peptidase enzymes from decomposing the peptides.
 That is why acetyl Carnitine passes the blood brain barrier and carnitine does not.
 The same is true of glutathione.
 Acetyl-glutathione is a food substance recognized as a Dietary Supplement and is generally regarded as safe, when used as directed.
 Acetylated Glutathione is stable in all of the digestive system and is well absorbed.
-Studies show Acetyl Glutathione increased intracellular glutathione and affected oxidative stress biomarkers postitively.
+Studies show Acetyl Glutathione increased intracellular glutathione and affected oxidative stress biomarkers positively.

 Murray Avenue Apothecary is the only compounding pharmacy to compound Acetyl-Glutathione the only absorbable form of Glutathione and the Palmitated topical form of Glutathione!